GeneZharov/introversion/README.md

 ```

 Just like console timing methods, these functions accept an optional name for a
-new timer. `timeEnd()` may also accept additional arguments for printing
+new timer. `timeEnd()` may also take additional arguments for printing
-alongside with the ellapsed time (not available with `format: false` and
+alongside with the elapsed time (not available with `format: false` and console
-console methods as a time source).
+methods as a time source).

 ```js
 time("label"); // start the timer named "label"